 |443||HTTPS - access to administration or webmail client|

--v /your-data-dir/data:/data Mounts data directory from host system.
+-v /your-data-dir/data:/data Mounts the data directory from the host system.
 User database, emails, logs, all will end up in this directory for easy backup.

---name "mailserver" Run poste.io as container with defined name
+--name "mailserver" Run poste.io as a container with a defined name

 -t analogic/poste.io Image name, differs for PRO and FREE version

--e "HTTPS=OFF" To disable all redirects to encrypted HTTP, its useful when you are using some kind of reverse proxy (place this argument before image name!)
+-e "HTTPS=OFF" To disable all redirects to encrypted HTTP, useful if you are using some kind of reverse proxy (put this argument before image name!)

--p 4190:4190 When you are going to use clients with ability to manage Sieve filters externally, you need also publish port 4190
+-p 4190:4190 If you want to use clients with the ability to manage Sieve filters externally, you will also need to open port 4190